Avila7/security-operations-center-lab/README.md

 3. **Log Forwarding Configuration**
    - Install log forwarders (Winlogbeat for Windows, Filebeat for Linux) on endpoint VMs
-   - Configure forwarders to send logs to SIEM’s intake ports (e.g., via syslog or HTTP Event Collector)
+   - Configure forwarders to send logs to SIEM’s intake ports

 4. **Configure Log Parsing and Indexes**
    - Set up source types and index configurations in SIEM
    - Test logs ingestion with sample data

 5. **Detection Rules and Content**
-   - Import or write detection rules to trigger alerts for suspicious activities (e.g., brute force, malware execution)
+   - Import or write detection rules to trigger alerts for suspicious activities
    - Enable dashboards and alerts to surface analytic insights

-6. **Optional: Red Team/Blue Team Exercises**
-   - Launch simulated attacks from Kali Linux against Windows endpoints
-   - Use SIEM to detect, analyze, and respond to these attacks

 ## Sample Use Cases / Exercises